Yale-BIM/f21-assignments/assignment-1/README.md

     \end{bmatrix}
     `$

-These transformations are $`4 \times 4`$ matrices.
-Thus, we can easily multiply one by the other to compose translations and rotations into one operation.
+We can multiply the translation and rotation corresponding to the relation between two frames to yield a single transformation that projects a point from one coordinate system to another.
 For example, if
 $`^{B}t_{A}`$ represents the translation that brings the origin of $`A`$'s frame to the origin of $`B`$, and $`^{B}R_{A}`$ is the rotation that aligns the direction of
 $`A`$'s axes with $`B`$'s, then we can express the transform $`^{B}T_{A}`$ that projects